SorenTech/legal.soren.tech/src/docs/master-service-agreement.md

 In the event of Early Termination, You agree to pay for all work We have performed and any expenses or fees incurred by Us up to the date of Termination, as declared in writing by Us.
 We agree to use Our best efforts to minimize such costs and expenses.

-Termination for any reason shall not affect the rights granted to You by Us hereunder.
-Upon termination, We shall pay to You all undisputed amounts due and payable.
+Termination for any reason shall not affect the rights of either party under this agreement.
 If upon termination You have not paid undisputed fees owed for the Deliverables or Services provided by Us as of the date of termination, You agree not to use any such material or the product of such Service, until You have paid Us in full.
 Any provisions or clause in this Contract that, by its language or context, implies its survival shall survive any termination or expiration of this Agreement.
 Notwithstanding anything to the contrary in this Agreement, We shall retain a perfected security interest in the Deliverables until You have made payment in full for all undisputed amounts as of the termination date.
 We hereby agree to release and waive Our security interest in the Deliverables upon receipt of full payment for all undisputed amounts.

 **RELATIONSHIP OF THE PARTIES:**